Let’s talk about suicide for a moment.

 16 years later I am here to tell you it was worth every second to create new stories for my life, to expand my life rather than get limited by outside stories which in retrospect weren’t true to me.

-My personal story illustrates many truths about suicide, such as most suicides are moments of opportunity that occur when we are weak within our story.
-I share this story to illustrate how human it is to confuse our life and the story we are acting out -> to be one and the same.
+My personal story illustrates many truths about suicide.
+One truth is that most suicides are moments of opportunity that occur when we are weak within our story.
+I share this story to illustrate how human it is to confuse our life and the story we are acting out -> to be the same.
 The trick is not to get carried away by our emotions that can limit a person to a single story.